Alvin York: Political views

 York originally believed in the morality of America's intervention in World War I. By the mid-1930s, he looked back more critically: "I can't see that we did any good.
 There's as much trouble now as there was when we were over there.
 I think the slogan 'A war to end war' is all wrong."
 He fully endorsed American preparedness, but showed sympathy for isolationism by saying that he would fight only if war came to America.

-A consistent Democrat – "I'm a Democrat first, last, and all the time", he said – in January 1941 he praised FDR's support for Great Britain and in an address at the Tomb of the Unknown Soldier on Memorial Day of that year he attacked isolationists and said that veterans understood that "liberty and freedom are so very precious that you do not fight and win them once and stop."
+A consistent Democrat – "I'm a Democrat first, last, and all the time", he said – in January 1941 he praised President Roosevelt's support for the United Kingdom, and in an address at the Tomb of the Unknown Soldier on Memorial Day of that year, he attacked isolationists and said that veterans understood that "liberty and freedom are so very precious that you do not fight and win them once and stop."
 They are "prizes awarded only to those peoples who fight to win them and then keep fighting eternally to hold them!"
-At times he was blunt: "I think any man who talks against the interests of his own country ought to be arrested and put in jail, not excepting senators and colonels."
+At times, he was blunt: "I think any man who talks against the interests of his own country ought to be arrested and put in jail, not excepting senators and colonels."
 Everyone knew that the colonel in question was Charles Lindbergh.

-In the late 1940s he called for toughness in dealing with the Soviet Union and did not hesitate to recommend using the atomic bomb in a first strike: "If they can't find anyone else to push the button, I will."
+In the late 1940s, he called for toughness in dealing with the Soviet Union and did not hesitate to recommend using the atomic bomb in a first strike, stating, "If they can't find anyone else to push the button, I will."
 He questioned the failure of United Nations forces to use the atomic bomb in Korea.
-In the 1960s he criticized Secretary of Defense Robert McNamara's plans to reduce the ranks of the National Guard and reserves: "Nothing would please Khrushchev better."
+In the 1960s, he criticized Secretary of Defense Robert McNamara's plans to reduce the ranks of the National Guard and reserves, saying, "Nothing would please Khrushchev better."